 In Tara’s circumstances we would advise her to balance the pros and cons of filing an application and to make a decision which reflects her priorities.

-If Tara’s priority is to have the certainty and peace of mind of a legally binding court order in respect of Jayden, and the benefit of a recourse to the court if that order is breached, then Tara may elect to file an application for parenting Orders.
+If Tara’s priority is to have the certainty and peace of mind of a legally binding court order in respect of Jayden, and the benefit of recourse to the court if that order is breached, then Tara may elect to file an application for parenting Orders.
 In doing so.
-Tara needs to be prepared for the possibility that Daniel will step up to the plate, prove that he is no longer taking drugs and in the absence of any other serious risks to Jayden, Daniel may have prospects of spending regular meaningful time with Jayden.
+Tara needs to be prepared for the possibility that Daniel will contest the application, step up to the plate and prove that he is no longer taking drugs and in the absence of any other serious risks to Jayden, Daniel may have prospects of obtaining orders for him to spend regular meaningful time with Jayden.

 Notably the mediation certificate received by Tara and Daniel expires in four months (all mediation certificates last twelve months only), which means that if Daniel does not file an application within the next four months, he will need to initiate mediation with Tara again first.

 Are you considering filing an application for sole custody?